aaronshank/TTS-WeatherApp/README.md

 * In the html page, add code to display the recent searches in a table.

 Use the weather description in the API response to dynamically change the background on the page.
 You will have to get images from unsplash.com for each possible weather scenario.

+# My Notes
+Activity is fully working now.
+Feel free to compare code to see where your errors are.

+Application.properties is .gitignore'd but it only has the api_key in it.